 The Instant Pot is one of my favorite kitchen appliances.
 It is so versatile and makes quick work of some of your favorite recipes.
-We all know the Instant Pot can make delicious soups, easily cook frozen meat, and shred meat perfectly, but did you know it can also be used to simply boil water?
+We all know the Instant Pot can make delicious Instant Pot Cauliflower Soup, Frozen Chicken Thighs in the Instant Pot, and shred Instant Pot pulled bbq chicken perfectly, but did you know it can also be used to simply boil water?

 Why Would You Boil Water In An Instant Pot?

 A frequent question I've heard is "Why would you boil water in an Instant Pot".
 There are lots of reasons that Instant Pot can be used to boil water.
 If you don't have an electric kettle, think of your Instant Pot as one!

 If you stove top is too full to add a large pot of water, then the Instant Pot is a great option.
 As long as you have an electrical outlet, you can boil water anywhere.

 Sometimes, we don't have access to a kitchen if your house is being renovated or if you are in a small area.
 Pressure cooking can be your best friend!
 When you need such basic things as boiling water,

 How Much Water Should I add to the Instant Pot?